ohler55/oj/docs/Modes.md

 Oj.add_to_json(Rational)
 ```

-To revert back to unoptimized version just remove the Oj flag on that class.
+To revert back to the unoptimized version, just remove the Oj flag on that
+class.

 ```ruby
 Oj.remove_to_json(Rational)